 The Indenture establishes the obligations and duties of the Trustee, the right to indemnification of the Trustee and the liability and responsibility, includir limitations, for actions that the Trustee takes.
 The Trustee is entitled to enter into business transactions with the Republic or any of its affiliates witho accounting for any profit resulting from these transactions.
 With respect to the Bonds of any series to be held through Euroclear and/or Clearstream, The Bank of New York Mellon SA/NV, Luxembourg Branch will act as Registrar and Transfer Agent.
 With respect to the Bonds of any series to be held through DTC, The Bank of New York Mellon will act as Registrar and Transfer Agent.
 With respect to the Bonds of any series to be held through DTC The Bank of New York Mellon will act as paying agent in The City of New York, USA.
-The Bank of New York Mellon, London Branch will act as paying agent in the City of London, England for any Bonds held through Euroclear and Clearstream.
-Bank Indonesia may at any time appoint additional other paying agents, transfer agents and, in respect of registered Bonds, registrars and terminate the appointment of those or any paying agents, transfer agents and registrar in Luxembourg and a paying agent in the City of London, England and (ii) in the case of Bonds which are specified to be held through DTC, maintain a transfer agent, registrar and paying agent in The City of New York.
-If the relevant Bond are listed on the SGX-ST and the rules of such exchange so require, Bank Indonesia will maintain a paying agent in Singapore.
+The Bank of New York Mellon, London Branch will act a paying agent in the City of London, England for any Bonds held through Euroclear and Clearstream.
+Bank Indonesia may at any time appoint additional other paying agents, transfer agents and, in respect of registered Bonds, registrars and terminate the appointment of those or any paying agents, transfer agents and registrar, provided that while the Bonds are outstanding Bank Indonesia will (i) in the case of Bonds which are specified to be held through DTC, maintain a transfer agent, registrar and paying agent in The City of New York.
+If the relevant Bonds Bonds which are specified to be held through DTC, maintain a transfer agent, registrar and paying agent in The City of New York.
+If the relevant Bonds are outstanding agent, registrar and paying agent in The City of New York.
+If the relevant Bonds are outstanding agent, registrar and paying agent in The City of New York.
+If the relevant Bonds are outstanding agent in the City of New York.